learn-co-curriculum/javascript-first-class-functions/README.md

 ## Inline functions

-What if, though, we want to have a one-off day of pilates in our exercise routines?
+What if, though, we want to have a one-off day of Pilates in our exercise routine?
+Keep in mind that our `exerciseRoutine()` function requires a function as its first (and only) parameter.
+However, that function doesn't have to be defined beforehand!
 We can pass what's called an _anonymous function_ to `exerciseRoutine()`.

-We can either use the full function syntax:
+To start with, let's use the full function syntax we've come to know and love:

 ```js
 exerciseRoutine(function() {